-Globally, there is a great inequality in health status and this inequality is a barrier to development.
-Better health provides economic development, quality of life and safety.
-A newborn in Sierra Leone, for example, can expect to have 29 healthy years, compared to 75 years in Japan.
+Globally, there is a great inequality in health status and this inequality is a barrier for development.
+Better health provides economic development, quality of life, and safety.
+For example, a newborn in Sierra Leone can expect to have 29 healthy years, compared to 75 years in Japan.

-Peoples and individuals' health status is increasingly dependent on processes at the global level:
+The health status of populations and individuals is increasingly dependent on processes at a global level:

 Increased physical mobility; voluntarily (e.g. in the form of increased travel) and involuntarily (e.g. in connection with disasters and conflicts) resulting in new distribution patterns of infectious diseases.

-Urbanization and increasing population sizes, which causes increased pressure on existing resources, including water, forest and farmland.
+Urbanization and increasing population sizes, which causes increased pressure on existing resources, including water, forests, and farmland.

-Social mobility; disease patterns are changing rapidly in low and middle income countries in the context of the economic and climatic development and requires adaptation of health systems and educational institutions.
+Social mobility; disease patterns are changing rapidly in low and middle income countries in the context of the economic and climatic development.
+This requires adaptation of health systems and educational institutions.

-An intensified over-national cooperation is increasingly affecting the national political and economic framework of, for example food production and food security, trade and distribution of medicines.
+Intensified over-national cooperation is increasingly affecting the national political and economic framework.
+For example, regarding food production and food security, trade and distribution of medicines.

-At the same time, a rapid development in technologies for prevention and treatment is occurring, which creates new opportunities for health, including medical tourism and distant diagnosis and treatment.
+Additionally, a rapid development is occurring in technologies for prevention and treatment; creating new opportunities for health, including medical tourism and distant diagnosis and treatment.

 Upon completion of the Global Health programme, you will possess skills in collecting, processing, and evaluating global health related data, using a range of information- and communication-technology tools and databases.
 You will possess complex problem solving skills, which enables you to address particular questions and issues of global health in depth.